PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

 As a user,<br/>
 I can launch jobs silently with the `&` background operator<br/>
-So that I can easily run pipelines as jobs in my automation solutions without showing output.
+So that I can easily run pipelines as jobs in my automation solutions without producing output.

 ## User Experience